debsubdavis/hydropho-natics/vggish/vggishREADME.md

 #### SEE IF NEEDS TO BE CHANGED - The version of this model developed for the 2024 MSDS Capstone project will leave all model parameters as-is (e.g., hop length, window length, example length) given the higher likelihood of good model performance if training and testing conditions match.
 2. Ensuring that your vggish_environment is activated, run the vggish_inference_demo.py code as below:
       $ python vggish_audio_embeddings.py --wav_path path/to/wav/files/
    #### By including '--wav_path path/to/wav/files/' you can avoid hard-coding or changing any parameters in the code itself.
 Audio embeddings will be saved as csv files (1 per input wav file) in a directory ("embedding_data/") on the same level as the directory where you run your code.
-No post-processing will be done on the data
+No post-processing will be done on the data.

 ### IV.
 Performing dimensionality reduction and clustering
 1. XX